 A Word About Safety

-We have developed rigorous operating protocols to ensure, among other things, program efficacy and the safety and privacy of participating students, Site Directors (program managers), Mentors (business volunteers), and Hosts (employers hosting virtual internships).
+We have developed rigorous operating protocols to ensure, among other things, program efficacy and the safety and privacy of Rainmaker Candidates (participating students), Site Directors (paid program managers), Mentors (business volunteers), and Hosts (employers hosting virtual internships).
 As part of those protocols, students may not seek or accept internship offers or become Members of The Rainmakers Club until they have reached the age of eighteen.
 [Most employers will not contract with an individual under the age of eighteen.]
 Read More.